vexim/Roundcube-Plugin-VeximAccountAdmin/README.md

 * Check that the cryptscheme setting is the same as in your Vexim config
 * Check that the Vexim URL is correct if you want to provide a Vexim link to admin users

+## Credits ##

+This plugin was originally written by [Axel Sjøstedt](http://axel.sjostedt.no/), and has since been improved by several contributors on GitHub.